-“Salesforce has been a game changer for us,” says Shawn Tilger, Senior Vice President of Business Operations for the Philadelphia Flyers.
+“Salesforce has been a game changer for us,” says Shawn Tilger, Chief Operating Officer of Business Operations for the Philadelphia Flyers.
 “Now we can get even closer to our customers, and find new ways to engage with them.”
 Using Salesforce, Comcast-Spectacor maintains detailed customer profiles so it can identify its biggest fans and market more effectively to them.

 Comcast-Spectacor uses customer profiles and purchase histories to create sales promotions, renewals programs, and loyalty programs tailored to individual fans.
 The company can also provide special experiences—including Zamboni rides or player meet-and-greets—to engage the most high-value customers.